OMNI-SLO-Monitoring/dummy-serviceB/README.md

 ## Using the app

 ```
-# the app will run on localhost:3000
+The app will run on localhost:3000

 # GET requests

 requesting the status: /serviceb/status

 requesting the cpu load: /serviceb/cpuload